jack-williams/ts-spec/conditional-types.md

 ## Syntax

 Let `T`, `U`, `A`, and `B` denote types.
 Let `X` and `Y` denote type parameters.
 This syntax is convention, not specification.
-When we deviate from convention, or introduce new syntax, we make this explicit.
+When we deviate from convention or introduce new syntax, we make this explicit.

 A conditional type has the form
 ```ts